Tanjasta/Data-Representation-Big_Project/README.md

 ### Introduction

-Create a Web application in Flask that has a RESTful API, the application should link to one or more database tables.
-You should also create the web pages that can consume the API.
-I.e. performs CRUD operations on the data.
+This project was developed as a part of the Data Representation module for the Higher Diploma in Science in Data Analytics course.
+The primary task of this project is to create a Web application using Flask, featuring a RESTful API.
+This application is designed to interface with one or more database tables, with a key focus on its ability to perform CRUD (Create, Read, Update, Delete) operations on the data.
+The user-friendly web interface not only displays the data but also enables user interaction, leveraging the capabilities of the RESTful API for efficient data handling.

 ### Features